studybreak/casio/README.md

 Caveats
 -------
 - This is still alpha-only.
-- Missing some crucial tests
+- Missing more complete tests
-- Don't use just yet
 - Has many and has one relationships aren't supported
+- Missing validation hooks

 Modeling
 --------